aleksandrov-denis/AutoSDPatchTesting/README.md

 4. Compiled kernel is installed
 5. New kernel is set as default boot kernel
 6. Remote host gets rebooted and boot time is recorded via sut_boottest.py, which is written by John Harrigan at https://github.com/jharriga/BootTime.
 Test result file is written to pwd.
+7. Step 6 is called 10 times
-7. Last patch to the kernel source is reverted
+8. Last patch to the kernel source is reverted
-8. Most recently installed kernel and all files relating to it, in /boot and /lib/modules, are deleted.
+9. Most recently installed kernel and all files relating to it, in /boot and /lib/modules, are deleted.
 Grub entry for most recent kernel is removed and default is set to the initially used kernel

 Steps 1-8 are repeated for every patch.